wp-property/wp-property/readme.txt

 = Side Bar disappears =
 This is a theme issue.
 Once again you can customize your own theme, email us and we can give you a quote or you can purchase the Denali premium theme.

-= How do stylesheets work? =
-The plugin uses your theme's stylesheet, but also has its own.
-Inside the plugin folder (wp-content/plugins/wp-property/templates) there is a file called "wp_properties.css".
-Copy that file to your template directory, and the plugin will automatically switch to using the settings in that file, and will not load the default one anymore.
-That way when you upgrade the plugin, your custom CSS will not be overwritten.
-Same goes for all the other template files.

-= How do I upload property images? =
-You would do it the same way as if you were editing a post or a page.
-On the property editing page, click the Image icon above the content area, and upload images into the media library.
-If you want the images to show up on the front-end, you may want to visit Appearance -> Widgets and setup the Property Gallery widget to show up on the property page.

 = How do I suggest an idea? =
 You can send us a message via our website, or, preferably, visit our [feedback.usabilitydynamics.com](http://feedback.usabilitydynamics.com/forums/95259-wp-property) page to submit new, and vote on existing, ideas.